TenuredCLOUD/Misery/README.md

 ## Contributing to Misery

-Misery is a community-driven project and we welcome contributions from everyone who is interested in improving this mod.
+Misery is a community-driven, open-sourced project and we welcome contributions from everyone who is interested in improving this mod.
 Whether you're fixing bugs, improving the code, or even reporting errors, every contribution helps!

-However, please note that Misery is licensed under the Gruppe Adler Arma Public License (GRAD APL) v1.1.
-This means that while you are free to fork, modify, and contribute to the project, you **cannot** freely distribute the mod on the internet without explicit permission.

-### How to Contribute

-1. **Fork the Repository**: Start by forking the Misery repository to your own GitHub account.

-2. **Clone the Forked Repository**: Clone the forked repository to your local machine and create a new branch for your feature or bug fix.

-3. **Commit Your Changes**: Make your changes in the new branch.
-Try to follow the existing code style and comment your code as necessary.

-4. **Push to GitHub**: Once you're done with your changes, push them to the branch in your forked repository on GitHub.

-5. **Submit a Pull Request**: Finally, submit a pull request from the branch in your forked repository to the `master` branch in the Misery repository.
-Be sure to include a detailed description of your changes.

 ### Reporting Issues